FlowFuse/flowfuse/docs/admin/licensing.md

 * Maximum Projects: 50
 * Maximum Devices: 50

+Please note that the above limits are per instance of FlowForge and are subject to change.
+Please refer to https://flowforge.com/pricing/ for up-to-date information.

 ## Premium

-With a FlowForge Premium License, you get additional features and support.
+With a FlowForge Premium License, you get additional features and professional support.

 ### Features